frafdez/chatterkb-www/models.markdown

 ---

 ## Credits Breakdown
+Credits are how we measure the cost of each chat or workflow step.
+This table shows a rough guide for the simplest possible chat with each model.
+Think of it as a relative scale: some models sip credits, others use more. **Actual usage can be higher** depending on the length of the conversation, the tools you’ve connected, and whether you’re running workflows.

 | **<i class="bi bi-cpu me-1"></i> Model**                  | **Chats per <i class="bi bi-coin ms-1"></i>** | **Best For**                                                                 |
 |---------------------------|----------------------|------------------------------------------------------------------------------|